 The average tourist stays in Ljubljana for a total of 1.8 days, which means approximately four of five full meals, so it's important to make the most of them.
-If you're anything like us when we travel, sampling the local cuisine is priority number one, and there are of course many excellent traditional Slovenian restaurants in town.
-The municipality and local tourist office have also conveniently developed the Taste Ljubljana initiative, which promotes typical dishes from the Ljubljana region.As with most popular tourist destinations, there are a handful of unscrupulous 'tourist traps' that are best to be avoided – we won't name any names, but savvy travellers will be able to spot the usual telltale signs.
+If you're anything like us when we travel, sampling the local cuisine is priority number one, and there are of course many excellent traditional Slovene restaurants in town.
+The municipality and the Ljubljana Tourist Information Centre have conveniently developed the Taste Ljubljana initiative, which promotes typical dishes from the Ljubljana region.As with most popular tourist destinations, there are a handful of unscrupulous 'tourist traps' that are best to be avoided.
+We won't name any names, but savvy travellers will be able to spot the usual telltale signs.

-Slovenia doesn't currently have any Michelin-starred establishments, but there are quite a few upscale restaurants in Ljubljana that can hold their own against international competition from much larger cities, and even at the more expensive restaurants your euro will still go a long way, especially at lunch time, when nearly every eatery in town offers daily multi-course set lunches, or 'kosilo', for between €5-12.
+Slovenia doesn't currently have any Michelin-starred establishments, but there are quite a few upscale restaurants in Ljubljana that can hold their own against international competition from much larger cities, and even at the more expensive restaurants your euros will still go a long way, especially at lunchtime when nearly every eatery in town offers daily multi-course set lunches, or kosilo, for between €5-12.
 Dober tek!